alemart/speedy-vision/README.md

 ###### Parameters

-* `transform: SpeedyMatrixExpr`.
+* `transform: SpeedyMatrix`.
 A 3x3 homography matrix.
 Defaults to the identity matrix.

 ###### Ports